-For moms who don’t need anything fancy, but just want to get the job done, these peri bottles are simple and effective.
+For moms who don’t need anything fancy but just want to get the job done, these peri bottles are simple and effective.
 They come in a pack of three and are similar to the standard issue bottles you may get from your hospital.
+They work really well.

 These bottles hold eight fluid ounces of water when full.
-To use them, you fill with water and screw the top back on.
+To use, simply fill one with water and screw the top back on.
 Place the bottle directly below the area you want to clean and squeeze.
 The top is adjustable to allow for different pressures of water flow.

 To clean, unscrew the top.
-Most standard size bottle brushes will fit through the opening.
+Most standard-sized bottle brushes will fit through the opening.
 This ensures that you scrub hard-to-reach areas.

 You may also soak it in soapy water to clean it.
 Because you’ll have extra bottles, you’ll have the time to do that.

 These bottles also come with a plastic carrying bag for portability.
-Additionally, because you get three at a time, you can also keep one in different areas of the house so you don’t get caught without one.
+Because you get three at a time, you can keep one in different areas of the house so you don’t get caught without one.